 Dorothy “Dot” Wong was born and raised in Hawaii then moved to Los Angeles in 1983 to attend college at Loyola Marymount University earning a Bachelors degree in Communications and Business Administration in ’88.

-Her love of sports and dedication, Dot reached the pro-elite level of bicycle racing earning a gold medal in mountain biking at the World Masters Games in 2005.
-She has taken her experience to the community and is an experienced bicycling and pedestrian safety educator certified by the League of American Bicyclists in Washington D.C.
-She is a leading instructor of Bike Metro Traffic Skills Program working with local advocacy organizations, Bike San Gabriel Valley and LA County Bicycle Coalition, as well as youth Walk ‘N Rollers Bike-Pedestrian Safety programs for schools and community events.
+Her love of sport and dedication to hard work, Dot reached the elite level of bicycle racing earning the gold medal in mountain biking at the World Masters Games in 2005.
+She has taken her expertise to the community as an experienced bicycling and pedestrian safety educator certified by the League of American Bicyclists in Washington D.C.
+She is a lead instructor working with local advocacy organizations: LA County Bicycle Coalition, People for Mobility Justice, Active SGV as well as with Walk ‘N Rollers Bicycling-Pedestrian Safety programs across Southern California.
 She also currently serves on the Executive Board of Directors for the California Bicycle Coalition.

-Recognized as an advocate for environmental issues in the Arroyo Seco, she was awarded Volunteer of the Year for the Arroyo Seco Foundation in 2013.
-In June 2017, she graduated from the San Gabriel Mountains Forever Leadership Academy, a diverse partnership of residents, cities, local business owners, faith and community leaders, health and environmental justice organizations, and recreation and conservation groups that are working to permanently protect the San Gabriel Mountains and Rivers.
-Dot is looking forward to creating inspiring programs for youth environmental education and civic engagement supported by the Leadership Academy.
+Recognized as an advocate for environmental stewardship in the Arroyo, she was awarded Volunteer of the Year for the Arroyo Seco Foundation in 2013.
+In June 2017, she graduated from the San Gabriel Mountains Forever Leadership Academy Nature For All, a diverse partnership of residents, cities, local business owners, faith and community leaders, health and environmental justice organizations, and recreation and conservation groups working to protect the San Gabriel Mountains and Watersheds.

 Term Expires 2021

 Phone: (626) 765-4275